CFS Debert: RCAF Station Debert

 In the fall of 1938 the Royal Air Force (RAF) purchased land for constructing an aerodrome on the north shore of Cobequid Bay near the farming community of Debert.

 Construction of the aerodrome, which would host the RAF's No. 31 Operational Training Unit (O.T.U.), began in the fall of 1940 and was completed in April 1941, coinciding with the construction of the army's adjoining Camp Debert.
 The airfield itself consisted of three 5000 ft runways arranged in an overlapping triangle.

 31 O.T.U was one of several similar facilities constructed in the Maritime provinces in support of the British Commonwealth Air Training Plan and RAF Ferry Command.
 Aircrew trained at Debert to ferry newly manufactured aircraft from the United States and Canada across the Atlantic.
 Aircrew were trained on the Lockheed Hudson and de Havilland Mosquito.

 No. 31 OTU was later taken over by the Royal Canadian Air Force (RCAF) in 1944 and re-designated No. 7 O.T.U.
 After the cessation of hostilities in Europe, RCAF Debert briefly hosted 420 and 425 Squadrons as part of Tiger Force, a long-range Commonwealth bomber group formed to strike against Japan.
 420 and 425 operated Avro Lancaster bombers as training aircraft to prepare for their new role.
 Tiger Force was disbanded after Japan's surrender in September.
 RCAF Station Debert closed soon after but was still owned and maintained by the RCAF.

 Aerodrome

-In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Debert, Nove Scotia at with a variation of 24 degrees west and elevation of 130 ft.
+In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Debert, Nova Scotia at with a variation of 24 degrees west and elevation of 130 ft.
 The field was listed as "All hard surfaced" and had three runways listed as follows: